bbugdigger/overwolf_beep/Approach.md

 ## Key Findings
 - The space-bar handler calls audio playback via an indirect function-pointer; there is no obvious direct call like `PlaySound` from `winmm.dll` .
 - Only one small resource is loaded via resource APIs — unlikely to be the audio asset.
+- Audio doesnt seem to be loaded from any external file
 - The binary constructs `IMMDeviceEnumerator` (MMDevice API), so the audio path is likely using Windows Core Audio / WASAPI rather than simple file APIs or legacy `waveOut` only.

 ---